 Thinking through possible scenarios and checking off all the boxes is the best way to pull off a successful event.
 As soon as spaces safely re-open, you’ll be one step ahead.

-So, what are some smart questions to ask an event venue when planning your particular event?
+So, what are some smart questions to ask an event venue manager when planning your particular event?
 We have some experience in this area, as you probably do as well.
 We can share some thoughts from the perspective of an event space that might just come in handy during the event planning process.

 You may want to peruse this list below that points out options you might not have considered before.
 And if you have suggestions or questions, we’re always open to hearing those!